Reexamining Evidence of a Pair-Instability Mass Gap in the Binary Black Hole Population: Mass distribution: Evidence for a smooth fall-off in the secondary BH mass spectrum near

 Measurement uncertainties indicate that the current detection sample can still allow for a PISN cutoff in $m_2$, albeit at higher masses.
 We calculate lower-bounds on the gap-onset by computing $m_{2}^{99\%}$ and $m_{2}^{99.9\%}$ for $m_{2,b1}<m_2<m_{2,b2}$ which are shown in Figure~\ref{fig:m299}.
 We constrain the lower edge of a potential gap in secondary BH masses to be higher than $m_{2}^{99\%}=57^{+17}_{-10}M_{\odot}$, which translates to a Carbon-Oxygen reaction rate constraint~\citep[from the fits of][]{Farmer:2020xne} of $101^{+87}_{23}\mathrm{keV~barns}$ or lower, also shown in Figure~\ref{fig:m299}.
+We note here that even within the range $m_{2,b1}<m_{2}<m_{2,b2}$, the inference of our percentiles is driven by the data and not the prior, as shown in appendix~\ref{sec:appendix-m299}.

 From these measurements, we conclude that there is no evidence of a PISN mass gap in GWTC-4 data near $40-50M_{\odot}$, which might still exist at higher masses.
 The scarcer concentration of events with $m_2\gtrsim40M_{\odot}$ can be explained better by a broken power law than a sharp drop-off.
+Note that this conclusion is driven by the shape of the $m_2$ distribution, which in turn is determined by the posterior of $\beta_2$.
+As we show in Figure~\ref{fig:m299}, and later on in Sec.~\ref{sec:model-comparison} with broader priors, $\beta_2$ has significant posterior support for values that are not consistent with a sharp drop-off and is bounded from below.
+The percentiles of the $m_2$ distribution further inform on the lower edge of a plausible mass-gap that is still allowed within the measurement uncertainties of the current detection sample.
+In other words, our $\beta_2$ posterior and the corresponding shape of the $m_2$ distribution indicate no evidence of a sharp upper mass gap in $m_2$ given GWTC-4.

 However, more data are needed to verify this conclusion with higher confidence.
 We further identify the location of a plausible sharp PISN gap that is still allowed within the uncertainties of our inferred $m_2$ distributions, lower bounds on whose onset are found to be $\simeq 60M_{\odot}$, which is fully consistent with other measurements of the carbon-oxygen nuclear reaction rate.
 Our $90\%$ credible interval includes the entire range of values reported by \cite{deBoer:2017ldl} from independent measurements, whereas strongly modeled studies only report marginal overlap~(Figure~\ref{fig:m299}).